BetsyZhang10/flhs-hack-club/README.md

 This website is being hosted on Vercel for faster deployment.

+Because this repository is unfinished, you may experience some bugs when using the website.

-Please be patient as we set everything up.
+Please be patient as we finish setting everything up.